folkchain/json-and-the-markdowns/README.md

-# JSON & the Markdowns: A Document to JSON Converter
+# JSON & the Markdowns

-A powerful Streamlit app that converts TXT and PDF documents into structured JSON format with comprehensive metadata.
+A powerful Streamlit app that converts TXT and PDF documents into structured Markdown and JSON with comprehensive metadata.

 ## 🚀 Live Demo